BurakYildrm/Mini-MIPS-Processor/README.md

 # Mini-MIPS-Processor
-A single-cycle processor designed with the 16-bit MIPS architecture.
+A single-cycle MIPS processor using a 16-bit instruction set.